-A check is simply a uniform document ordering a bank to move a specified amount of money from your account to the person or entity whose name appears on the check.
+A check is a uniform document ordering a bank to move a specified amount of money from your account to the person or entity whose name appears on the check.
 It can then only be deposited or cashed by the person or entity whose name appears on that check.

 Years ago, using a physical check was the only way to move money out of a checking account.
 Depositing a payroll check from your employer meant receiving a physical check from them on payday and going to your bank, standing in line, and depositing a check directly with a teller.

 Your bank would issue you a checkbook with a number of checks for you to write out to anyone you owed money.
-The bank’s routing number, your individual checking account number, and the check number were encoded on the bottom left portion of the check.
+The bank’s routing number, your checking account number, and the check number were encoded on the bottom left portion of the check.